Sv443/JSLib-npm/docs/features/classes.md

 >
 >
 > var mp = new jsl.MenuPrompt(options); // this constructs the MenuPrompt object - you can call this without actually opening the menu prompt
-> menus.forEach(function(menu) { // add each menu to the MenuPrompt object
+> menus.forEach(menu => { // add each menu to the MenuPrompt object
 >     mp.addMenu(menu);
 > });
 >
 > mp.localization = { // you can use this object to translate the default messages:
 >     wrongOption: "Bitte gib eine der grünen Optionen ein und drücke <Eingabe>",
->     invalidOptionSelected: "Inkorrekte Option ausgewählt:"
+>     invalidOptionSelected: "Inkorrekte Option ausgewählt:",
+>     exitOptionText: "Beenden"
 > }
 >
 > var newMenu = {